A Distributed Optimization Scheme for State Estimation of Nonlinear Networks with Norm-bounded Uncertainties: Introduction

-Derived from the $H_{\infty}$ filtering for a single uncertain system, a large number of LMIs-based techniques have been derived for complex networks with various constraints, achieving an $H_{\infty}$ estimation performance \cite{Ding2012H,shen2013H,wang2016anevent,Yong2017asy,Wu2018state,shen2011bounded,dong2018variance}.
-To name a few examples, in \cite{Ding2012H} an estimator was proposed for complex networks with randomly occurring sensor saturations, where the exponential mean-square stability of the estimation was ensured under an augmented LMIs-based condition.
-Further, in \cite{wang2016anevent}, to reduce the data transmission frequency, an event-triggered algorithm was embedded in the estimator for complex networks in the presence of mixed delays and Gaussian noise.
-In \cite{Yong2017asy}, randomly varying coupling and communication constraints in complex networks were handled by an asynchronous estimator, with gains derived utilizing the LMIs method.
+Derived from the $H_{\infty}$ filtering for a single uncertain system, a large number of LMIs-based techniques have been developed for complex networks with various constraints, achieving an $H_{\infty}$ estimation performance \cite{Ding2012H,shen2013H,wang2016anevent,Yong2017asy,Wu2018state,dong2018variance}.
+Earlier, Ding et al. \cite{Ding2012H} proposed an estimator for complex networks with randomly occurring sensor saturations, where the exponential mean-square stability of the estimation was ensured under an augmented LMIs-based condition.
+Then, to reduce the data transmission frequency, Wang et al. \cite{wang2016anevent} embedded an event-triggered algorithm into the estimator for complex networks in the presence of mixed delays and Gaussian noise.
+Later, randomly varying coupling and communication constraints in complex networks were handled by an asynchronous estimator in \cite{Yong2017asy}, with gains derived utilizing the LMIs method.
 Note that the approaches in \cite{Ding2012H,shen2013H,wang2016anevent,Yong2017asy} are suitable for time-invariant systems (or those with time-invariant estimation error dynamics).
-Moreover, for time-varying complex dynamical networks, recursive LMIs approaches were designed on a finite horizon in \cite{shen2011bounded,dong2018variance}, where several LMIs are needed to be solved to obtain the estimator gains at every step.
+Recently, to address the state estimation problem for time-varying complex dynamical networks, recursive LMIs approaches were designed on a finite horizon in \cite{dong2018variance}, where several LMIs are needed to be solved to obtain the estimator gains at every step.
 In general, although the LMIs-based approaches can handle the $H_{\infty}$ state estimation problem for complex networks, they are limited by the following drawbacks: 1) the LMIs are usually solved in an augmented form, which pays a high computational price; 2) the LMIs have to be solved at every step for a time-varying system, which limits the online operations of the estimation algorithms.